nteract/content-guide/writing-for-translation.md

 #### Avoid unclear pronoun references

-- Yes: Many believe that buying a list of email addresses and sending to the list through nteract is OK.
-Such action can actually cause high rates of abuse, bounces, and unsubscribes.
-Purchasing a list and sending to it may cause your account to be suspended.
+- Yes: Some people believe that using derogatory language in the nteract issue board is OK.
+Such action actually causes harm to the community.
+Using derogatory language may cause your account to be suspended.
-- No: Many believe that buying a list of email addresses and sending to the list through nteract is okay.
-This can actually cause high rates of abuse, bounces, and unsubscribes.
-It can ultimately cause your account to be suspended.
+- No: Some people believe that using derogatory language in the nteract issue board is OK.
+It actually causes harm to the community.
+It may cause your account to be suspended.

 #### Avoid -ing words

 In English, many different types of words end in -ing: nouns, adjectives, progressive verbs, etc. But a translator who is a non-native English speaker may not be able to recognize the distinctions and may try to translate them all in the same way.

 Because of this, we want to avoid -ing words when possible.
-One exception to this rule is words like “graphing calculator” and “riding lawnmower,” where the -ing word is part of a noun’s name and can’t be worked around.
+One exception to this rule is words like "graphing calculator" and "riding lawnmower," where the -ing word is part of a noun’s name and can’t be worked around.

 Here are some other cases where you might see -ing words, and suggestions for how to edit around them.

 #### Gerunds

- - Yes: In this article we will talk about list subscriber collection.
+ - Yes: In this article we will talk about Jupyter kernel development.
- - No: In this article we will talk about getting list subscribers.
+ - No: In this article we will talk about developing Jupyter kernels.

 #### Adjectives